 - Swallowing studies

 There is no known cure for ALS.
 A medicine called riluzole helps slow down the symptoms and helps people live slightly longer.

 - Baclofen or diazepam for spasticity that interferes with daily activities

 - Trihexyphenidyl or amitriptyline for people with problems swallowing their own saliva

 Physical therapy, rehabilitation, use of braces or a wheelchair, or other measures may be needed to help with muscle function and general health.

 Choking is common.
 Patients may decide to have a tube placed into their stomach for feeding.
 This is called a gastrostomy.

 A nutritionist is very important.
 Patients with ALS tend to lose weight.
 The illness itself increases the need for food and calories.
 At the same time, problems with swallowing make it hard to eat enough.

 Breathing devices include machines that are used only at night, and constant mechanical ventilation.

-Patients should discuss their wishes regarding artificial ventilation with their families and doctors.
+Patients should ask their doctor about medicine for depression if they are feeling sad.
+They also should discuss their wishes regarding artificial ventilation with their families and doctors.